gotchoices/ChipNet/doc/discovery.md

 * The state of the query (whether found or not) is stored in state, so further queries can be rejected or resumed
 * If no matches are found, candidates are stored as part of state

-Reentrant queries include a structure necessary to resume (search another level deep):
+Reentrant queries are given the session code in order to resume (search another level deep).
+The expiration of the seesion code is validates.
-* SessionCode - used to retrieve the query context from state storage
-* Expiration time - don't run stale queries
-Each node persists the state of the query by the SessionCode.

-## Sequences
+## Step Sequences

 Timing is carefully orchestrated during the route discovery process.
 With each depth level (sequence), the originator waits for responses based on a combination of factors:
 * Prior request timing - It is assumed that the amount of time taken by the prior request to complete will likely function as a baseline for the next request